 Equity risk arises from changes in the market value of equity shares, interests in investment funds and exchangeable loan notes.
-Investments in equity shares, interests in investment funds and exchangeable loan notes on a long-term basis are expected to align with policyholders' expectations, provide diversification benefits and enhance returns.
-The extent of exposure to equities at any time is subject to the terms of the Company's strategic asset allocations.
-Equity risk arising from the underlying items of participating contracts is generally borne by policyholders except to the extent of the Company's share of the performance of the underlying items.
-The Company is also exposed to equity price risk from equity guarantees in variable contracts and hedges its exposure using equity derivatives.
+Investments in equity shares, interests in investment funds and exchangeable loan notes on a long-term basis are expected to align with policyholders' reasonable expectations, provide diversification benefits and enhance returns.